dockstore/dockstore-documentation/docs/getting-started/github-apps/github-apps.rst

     file corresponds to a unique entry on Dockstore.

 .. include:: /assets/templates/workflows/barebones-multiple.dockstore.yml
+  :code: yaml

-For more examples, please see :doc:`our .dockstore.yml templates and examples for workflows</assets/templates/workflows/workflows>`
+For more examples, please see :doc:`our .dockstore.yml templates and examples for workflows</assets/templates/workflows/workflows>`.

 Tool YML File
 +++++++++++++